centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/map-web-install.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This topic describes how to install Centreon MAP.
-It is recommended to install MAP on a dedicated server.
+We recommend that you install MAP on a dedicated server.
 However, if you do not have large volumes of data, you can install it on the central server.

 > Note to users already using the MAP (Legacy) version: the MAP module does not require the **centreon_studio** database (used for a MAP Legacy server).
 This database can be removed after [migrating your legacy maps to MAP](./import-into-map-web.md).
 Be aware that it is not possible to migrate from MAP to MAP (legacy).

 ## License

-If you need an additional [license](../administration/licenses.md) for Centreon MAP, please contact the [Centreon support team](https://support.centreon.com/) to get and install your license key.
+If you need an additional [license](../administration/licenses.md) for Centreon MAP, please contact the [Centreon support team](https://support.centreon.com/) to obtain and install your license key.

 ## Architecture

 The diagram below summarizes the MAP architecture.

-- You can either install Centreon MAP on a dedicated server or on the central server.
+- You can install Centreon MAP either on a dedicated server or on the central server.
-- Centreon MAP does not require any installation on your machine: this solution is fully available in the Centreon web interface.
+- Centreon MAP does not require any installation on your machine; this solution is fully available in the Centreon web interface.

 ![image](../assets/graph-views/ng/map-web-schema.png)